MicrosoftDocs/customer-insights/ci-docs/service-limits.md

 # Service limits in Customer Insights

-This article describes the built-in limits to the Customer Insights service, which are designed to ensure the reliability and stability of the service.
+ Customer Insights has built-in limits designed to ensure the reliability and stability of the service.
 Any requests for changes can be made through the [Ideas forum](https://go.microsoft.com/fwlink/?linkid=2074172).

 ## Customer Insights